 Claire Danes was Beth:

 The movie wasn’t greenlit until Winona Ryder, who was a rising star in the early ’90s, was cast as Jo.
-(I featured her house here if you missed it!)
+(I featured her house here.)

 The cast had to take knitting and etiquette classes before filming so they would know how to behave like young ladies of the 1860s.